Using our information

-We adhere to the relevant guidance in relation to information disclosure.
-This states that it is good practice for Scottish public authorities to consider regularly what information is of interest to the public and should therefore be published on a proactive basis.
+We adhere to relevant guidance in relation to information disclosure.
+It is good practice for Scottish public authorities to consider what information is of interest to the public and should be published.

-This includes publishing information that is disclosed in response to freedom of information and environmental information requests through an online disclosure log.
-The log sits alongside our publication scheme, which we have a legal duty to maintain.
+This includes publishing information that is disclosed in response to an information requests through an online disclosure log.

 As part of our commitment to being open and transparent, and to provide greater access to our information, we aim to publish all requests for information and our responses.
-On some occasions, however, parts of a request and/or parts of our response may not be published.
-This may be, for example, if the request and/or response contain personal data.
+On some occasions, parts of a request and/or parts of our response may not be published.

 All responses that are published on the disclosure log will be dealt with in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018.